Frequently asked Questions

 We limit our numbers to small groups, so that we can offer personal assistance with lesson planning and any area you may need help with such as grammar etc. Our practical training includes both youth and adult lessons, at various schools and businesses around the island.
 Should your course be over a school holiday, we’ll use the same children, but teach them in the form of a summer camp.

 If you sign up for one of our ‘course plus placement’ packages, we guarantee you a job if you are accepted to the program **conditions apply, non-degree holders can only be placed in Cambodia

 We have a low student to instructor ratio on our TEFL/TESOL course, which ensures that students get quality attention.
 This means that you will always have someone to assist with lesson planning or to give you extra attention in any areas you may need assistance.

 Your trainers will provide you with the support you need to compile lesson plans.
 You also have access to resources such as FREE internet, a library of teaching books as well as printing and copying facilities on site.

 Save money on travelling to teacher practices (TPs) - we will transport you there.

 Whichever TEFL destination you choose to do the course, you can be assured of a spectacular location.
 Choose Bali for a tropical surf beach vibe, or Siem Reap for its rich culture and proximity to the world heritage site of Angkor Wat Temple Complex.

-Our course package includes many extras, including airport collection, on site accommodation and breakfast, (Siem Reap) or accommodation choices in walking distance to the training centre and the beach (Bali) personal assistance with your CV/resumé, stationery and supplies, a cultural tour, and more.
+Our course package includes many extras, including airport collection, on site accommodation and breakfast, (Cambodia) or accommodation choices in walking distance to the training centre and the beach (Bali) personal assistance with your CV/resumé, stationery and supplies, a cultural tour, and more.